 You have rights too

-If you look after someone, whether a parent, partner, child, or friend, you may be entitled to support.
-SpektraCare helps you understand what's available.
+If you look after a parent, partner, child, or friend, you may be entitled to support.
+SpektraCare helps you understand what is available.

 You might be a carer if...